 The purpose for which the Council collects, uses and discloses personal information is to administer and enforce the Legislation.

-The Council collects and uses personal information from the designated bodies and/or other persons for purposes including:
+The Council collects and uses personal information from CPA Ontario and/or other persons for purposes including:

 Personal information regarding members is collected by the Council from time to time and at regular intervals.
-The Council may collect and use personal information from the designated bodies and other persons, for the purposes set out above and as required by law.
+The Council may collect and use personal information from CPA Ontario and other persons, for the purposes set out above and as required by law.